tobsol/price-tracker/README.md

 ## Roadmap

+- Expose **alert rule editing** (target price / discount) directly in the UI
-- Polish email templates and open up price-drop alerts
+- Iterate on email templates and summaries (e.g. weekly “what changed” digest)
 - Add more analytics (e.g. “best discount seen so far”, rolling averages)
 - Multi-product and multi-retailer support
 - Weekly summaries (what changed this week?)
-- Subscription / freemium model experiments
+- Subscription / freemium model experiments (e.g. premium alert tiers)
 - Refined UI and public demo

 ---

 ## Status

 Active development.
 See the Roadmap for next steps.
+The alert logic and email delivery via Resend are already live and used for real products.